Predictive Model for the Dissipation Dilution of Soft-Clamped Modes in Polygon Resonators

 \section{Abstract}

-Polygon resonators are known for their small size and high force sensitivity.
-We propose an analytical model to predict the mechanical quality factors ($Q$) of polygon perimeter modes by incorporating a stress term in the Timoshenko-Gere equation.
-We discuss the origin of losses and their relationship with polygon structure dimensions.
-Notably, we demonstrate that the torsion loss can be suppressed through the torsion angle of supporting tethers.
-These results offer new insights into optimizing high $Q$ polygon resonators for cavity optomechanics, force sensing, and multimode physics of phononic structures.
+Polygon resonators are promising candidates for nanomechanical applications due to their compact architecture and high force sensitivity.
+Here, we develop a polygon-specific analytical model for perimeter modes by coupling the flexural motion of the polygon sides to tether torsion governed by a stress-modified Timoshenko-Gere (TG) equation.
+The model captures finite-wavelength torsional phase accumulation beyond the conventional short-tether approximation, revealing tether-length-dependent resonances and bending-torsion hybridization.
+Comparisons with finite-element-method (FEM) simulations show good agreement in the quasi-one-dimensional regime, while identifying the onset of deviations associated with neglected torsional deformation of the polygon sides.
+The model therefore provides a useful analytical tool for interpreting and optimizing high quality factor ($Q$) polygon resonators for cavity optomechanics and precision sensing.

-\paragraph{Introduction. ---} Recent advancements have facilitated ultra-high quality factor ($Q$) nanomechanical resonators, attributed to the phenomenon known as "dissipation dilution" \cite{Tsaturyan2017,gonzalez2000suspensionsthermal}.
-This phenomenon stems from the nonlinear stress-strain coupling, which gives rise to a quadratic relationship between the resonator’s elongation and its vibration amplitude \cite{fedorov2019generalized}.
-Notably, dissipation dilution significantly minimizes energy loss in the mechanical system through geometric engineering and stress enhancement, rather than relying solely on material optimizing \cite{Tsaturyan2017,fedorov2019generalized}.
-This opens up exciting avenues for device design.
+\paragraph{Introduction. ---} Recent advancements have facilitated ultra-high quality factor ($Q$) nanomechanical resonators, attributed to the phenomenon known as "dissipation dilution" \cite{tsaturyan2017ultracoherent,gonzalez2000suspensionsthermal}.
+This phenomenon originates from the interplay between geometric nonlinearity of strain in deformations and static strain \cite{fedorov2019generalized}.
+Notably, in stress-dominated resonators, dissipation dilution can strongly suppress mechanical energy loss through geometric and strain engineering, reducing the reliance on material optimization alone.